 If tree trimmings are too big, they can cause accidents and property damage in narrow alleyways.
-That being said, there’s no reason to pull out the measuring tape - operators use their judgement and pieces do not have to be precisely four feet long.
+There is no reason to pull out the measuring tape as operators use their judgment, and pieces do not have to be precisely four feet long.

 Your trimming requirements ruin my trees and bushes.
 Over the past several years, waste vehicles have gotten bigger to reduce costs and trips to the landfill.
 The newer vehicles need more room to maneuver.
 We need your help keeping trees at least 15 feet above the ground to avoid accidents and property damage.

 I got a fine for the condition of my alley.
 The city does not assess fines for alley code violations.
 Instead, residents are encouraged to correct the issue on their own.
 If that doesn’t happen within 14 days, residents receive a Notice of Violation (NOV).
 If residents choose not to correct the issue in the allotted time, the city will abate.
 This means we will do the work ourselves and charge the resident to cover the costs of service.

 I had to wait two months for the city to abate code violators in my alley.
 It’s important for us to be fair and give people a chance to correct issues on their own.
 Most residents don’t realize they are violating city code until they receive a notice.
 That’s why we start with an education letter.
 If a resident doesn’t correct the problem in 14 days, we issue an NOV that gives them an additional 14 days to correct.
 If the problem still isn’t fixed, the city will abate.
 We do our best to get our crews there as quickly as possible, but abatements can take some time because scheduling and routing varies.